s3726377/WNW-A-B-Testing/README.md

 The executives at WNW want to know if the new recommendation engine algorithm is worth rolling out to all their subscribers.
 They have asked you to analyse the results from a recent change they made in their recommendation engine and present the results to the executive team.

 The sample data:
-The executives are also interested in any other insights you may learn from the sample data (available to download on the Assessment 3 page in Canvas).
+The executives are also interested in any other insights you may learn from the sample data.
 In particular, they are curious about the following:
 • Is there any bias in the data collection?
 • How could any bias be corrected?
 • What improvements could be made to future A/B tests?